sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

     ![Enable GitHub Actions](images/dev4.png)

-# Exercise 2: Setup your GitHub Repository and Azure access
+# Exercise 2: Set up your GitHub Repository and Azure access

-In this exercise, you will create an Azure Service Principal to authorize GitHub accessing your Azure subscription from GitHub Actions.
-You will also setup the GitHub workflow that will build, test and deploy your website to Azure.
+In this exercise, you will create an Azure Service Principal to authorize GitHub to access your Azure subscription from GitHub Actions.
+You will also set up the GitHub workflow that will build, test, and deploy your website to Azure.

-### Task 1: Create an Azure Service Principal and save it as GitHub secret
+### Task 1: Create an Azure Service Principal and save it as a GitHub secret

 In this task, you will create the Azure Service Principal used by GitHub to deploy the desired resources.
-As an alternative, you could also use [OpenID connect in Azure](https://docs.github.com/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure), as a secretless authentication mechanism.
+As an alternative, you could also use [OpenID connect in Azure](https://docs.github.com/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure) as a secretless authentication mechanism.

-1. On your lab VM, in a edge browser window, open the  [Azure Portal](https://portal.azure.com).
+1. On your lab VM, in an edge browser window, open the  [Azure Portal](https://portal.azure.com).

 1. In the portal, search for **Resource Groups (1)** and select **Resource Groups (2)**.